gohugoio/hugoDocs/content/en/content-management/multilingual.md

 ## Localization

-The following localization examples assume your site's primary language is English, with translations to French and German.
+The following localization examples assume your project's primary language is English, with translations to French and German.

 {{< code-toggle file=hugo >}}
 defaultContentLanguage = 'en'